Hyaenodon: North America

-Hyaenodon first appeared in North America during the Middle Eocene with the appearance of H. venturae.
 The most well known species, H. horridus, roamed North America from 36.5 to 31.4 Ma.
 This species was found in the Calf Creek locality of Cypress Hills Formation.
 The herpetofauna present within the locality suggests Calf Creek had a tropical or subtropical climate.
 In this locality, Hyaenodon coexisted with hyaenodonts such as H. microdon and the hyainailourid Hemipsalodon grandis.
 Carnivorans that were present in this formation were daphoeninae amphicyonids Brachyrhynchocyon dodgei and Daphoneus, nimravids Dinictis and Hoplophoneus, hesperocyonine canid Hesperocyon gregarius, and the subparictid Parictis.
 In addition, Hyaenodon also coexisted with the entelodont Archaeotherium.
-Herbivores present in this locality include the equid Mesohippus, the hyracodontid Hyracodon priscidens, rhinoceroses such as Subhyracodon occidentalis, Trigonias osborni, and Penetrigonias sagittatus, tapirid Colodon occidentalis, brontothere Megacerops kuwagatarhinus, and the anthracothere Bothriodon advena.
+Herbivores present in this locality include the equid Mesohippus, the hyracodontid Hyracodon priscidens, rhinoceroses Subhyracodon occidentalis, Trigonias osborni, and Penetrigonias sagittatus, tapirid Colodon occidentalis, the brontothere Megacerops kuwagatarhinus, and the anthracothere Bothriodon advena.

 The predators present in Calf Creek likely practiced niche partitioning via different body sizes, with H. horridus focusing on prey that weighed 166 kg and faced little competition from carnivorans.
-While Hoplophoneus could’ve induced some competition pressure via pack hunting, H. horridus could still hunt prey outside of the most probable range of the carnivoran.
+While Hoplophoneus could've induced some competition pressure via pack hunting, H. horridus could still hunt prey outside of the most probable range of the carnivoran.
 On the other hand, H. microdon was thought to have faced intense competition from five contemporary carnivorans.